-A UPS system is operated to protect CA facility against blackouts and other electrical anomalies.
-Cables that support power, communication, data transmission, or services of the CA in the CA facility are protected from being blocked or damaged.
-An air conditioning system is operated to keep the temperature and humidity constant.
+The GSSL CA operates an uninterruptable power supply(UPS) to protect CA facility against blackouts and other electrical anomalies.
+Cables in the CA facility that support power, communication, data transmission, or CA services are protected from being blocked or damaged.
+The GSSL CA installs and operates an air conditioning system to maintain constant temperature and humidity.